adarshsingh3/Digital-Clock/README.md

 # Digital-Clock
-I have created digital clock using html,css,javascript
+I have created digital clock using html,css,javascript.